 2.3.4 Eastern Europe

-2.4 Current situation in Europe
+2.4 Analysis of the Non-homogeneous situation in Europe

 The different scenarios derived from the LEZ schemas described in the previous chapter underline the difficulty of understanding and respecting the specific requirements and regulations in place foreach country.
 This further complicates the experience for both residents but especially for tourists which necessitate careful planning for compliance measures when traveling across borders.